 Master Azure Basics Hands-On?

 Theory helps, but hands-on work cements what you learn.
-Microsoft gives you a free Azure account with $200 credit for 30 days.
+Microsoft gives you a free Azure account with $200 credit for 30 days, plus 55+ services that are always free.
 Perfect for playing around without breaking anything.

 Here’s what to explore: